 For Free Content, I’d like to require registration to gain access - i.e. add a registration wall.
 Note that this won’t show up if the user is already logged in.

-When I create a scenario within the Free Content group, I add the ‘Form’ widget which I can customize entirely to suit my needs, including the wording (in ‘Messages’), colors/font/design (in ‘Appearance’) and what information I require from the user (in ‘Form’).
+When I create a scenario within the Free Content group, I add the ‘Form’ widget which I can customize entirely to suit my needs, including the wording (in ‘Messages’ section), colors/font/design (in ‘Appearance’) and what information I require from the user (in ‘Form’), all without code!

-Creating, for example, this registration wall, which simply asks for a user’s email address:
+Creating, for example, this registration wall, used on the Poool blog, which asks for for a user’s email address, name, company and phone number:

 Note that data collected here is sent directly to your chosen data management system (Poool never handles it) which means it’s ready for you to use to inform your strategy and optimize the user journey without our Dashboard!